13 Sola Del Sol

 Eva thanked him and said, “I need a few Ruelanders to help rebuild the wall and gates.
 We have no defense for our people.
 Right now, we can’t even keep a wild boar front entering.”

 The Healer punctuated his approval with his hands.
 “Of course.
-I can spare three or four.
+I can spare two or three.
 They’ll go with you when you are ready.”

 He leaned forward and chuckled.
 “To be honest, the Ruelanders have been here so long, some have made Midland their permanent home.”